prisma/prisma/docs/tutorial.md

 ### 5.2.
 Add another model

-Let's now evolve the application while running the development mode.
-You'll be adding a new model called `Category` to your schema. `Category` will be connected to `Post` via a many-to-many relationship.
+Let's now evolve the application while running in development mode.
+You'll be adding a new model called `Category` to your schema. `Category` will be connected to `Post` via a [many-to-many](./relations#mn) relationship.
 Adjust the data model of your Prisma schema as follows:

 ```diff
 model User {